dataengineeringpilipinas/datahub/README.md

 ## Getting Started

+- Learn how to [contribute](docs/CONTRIBUTING.md) to the DEP DataHub
 - Explore our [projects](docs/projects/) and [data sources](docs/data-sources/)
-- Learn how to [contribute](docs/CONTRIBUTING.md) to the DEP Data Hub
 - Read our detailed [project overview](docs/OVERVIEW.md) and [roadmap](docs/ROADMAP.md)

 ## Join the Community